Skip to content

 While many relegate Zanzibar to a mere post-safari beach extension, this archipelago is a compelling, standalone destination.
 It is a living crossroads where Swahili, Omani, Indian, and European histories collide in spectacular fashion.
 Beyond the powdery white sands of the east coast lies a deeply textured world of working spice plantations, red colobus monkeys swinging through mahogany forests, and centuries-old merchant mansions.

-Is Zanzibar your perfect island escape?
+Is Zanzibar really your perfect match?

 Why Zanzibar belongs on your travel list